FourThievesVinegar/solderless-microlab/docs/assembly-control-unit.md

 # MicroLab Control Unit Assembly

 The Control Unit is the brains of the operation.
-It's also the most complex component of the MicroLab itself, so
+It's also the most complex component of the MicroLab itself, so be ready to take some time and care to get everything wired up properly.

 <IMG ALT="Control Unit" SRC="./media/control-unit/control-unit-complete.jpg" WIDTH="400" />

 **Some notes:**

 - The MicroLab is designed to be assembled without the need for soldering or other specialized tooling.
-However, if you are equipped to solder and have some heat shrink, you can construct one at a lower cost and with less junk in the case by replacing the lever-action wire connectors with solder joints (or screw cap connectors).
+However, if you are equipped to solder and have some heat shrink, you can construct one at a slightly lower cost and with less junk in the case by replacing the lever-action wire connectors with solder joints or screw cap connectors.
 - Additionally, you can save space in the case by splicing wires and modifying components like USB cables to remove extraneous material.

 TODO: Pic comparing stock and modified micro USB
 A modified micro USB cable

-## Tools required

-- Small screwdrivers for M3 screws, USB mount screws, and screw terminals
-- Wire cutters and strippers
-- Needle-nosed pliers
-- Flush cutters (optional but recommended)

-## Electronic Parts
+## Purchased Parts

 ### Wires and Cables and Connectors (Oh my!)